enfold-coop/SkillSTAR/README.md

 # SkillSTAR

 ## Overview
-Mobile application teaching young children with autism essential skills.
+Mobile application teaching essential skills to young children afflicted by autism.
 A collaboration between UVa and UMich.
 Built by Sartography.

 ## Getting Started